buildbot/buildbot/master/docs/developer/database.rst

     * ``repository`` (unicode string; repository where this change occurred)
     * ``project`` (unicode string; user-defined project to which this change corresponds)

+    .. py:method:: getParentChangeIds(branch, repository, project, codebase)

+        :param branch: the branch of the change
+        :type branch: unicode string
+        :param repository: the repository in which this change took place
+        :type repository: unicode string
+        :param project: the project this change is a part of
+        :type project: unicode string
+        :param codebase:
+        :type codebase: unicode string

+        return the last changeID which matches the repository/project/codebase

     .. py:method:: addChange(author=None, files=None, comments=None, is_dir=0, links=None, revision=None, when_timestamp=None, branch=None, category=None, revlink='', properties={}, repository='', project='', uid=None)